Skip to content

 _manifest

-HMAC-signed tamper-evidence.
-Agents can verify results haven't been modified via GET /verify/{check_id}.
+HMAC-signed manifest.
+Agents can verify the signed fields haven't changed since signing via GET /verify/{check_id}.

 Documentation